wp-cli/handbook/commands/role/list/index.md

 ### OPTIONS

 [\--fields=&lt;fields&gt;]
 : Limit the output to specific object fields.
-Defaults to name,role.

 [\--format=&lt;format&gt;]
 : Accepted values: table, csv, json, count.
 Default: table

+### AVAILABLE FIELDS

+These fields will be displayed by default for each role:

+* name
+* role

+There are no optional fields.

 ### EXAMPLES